 So, why do camels need to store all that fat?
 Camels live in harsh environments.
 Food and water aren’t always available.

 When no food is available, the fat in the camel’s hump converts to energy and water so the camel can survive.

 The ability for camels to live off the fat in their humps allows them to go without food and water for a couple of weeks (depending on the temperature) if needed.
 In cooler climates, camels can go even longer without food.
-Camels have oval blood cells they do not clump together like ours do when they are dehydrated.
-This allows them to go longer periods of time without water.
+Camels have oval blood cells that do not clump together like ours do when they are dehydrated.
+This allows them to go long periods without water.